-From the celebrated allegorical series of paintings ‘Love, Marriage and Death of a Half-Caste’ – often known as the ‘Brides’ – Sleeping bride 1957-58 is one of Arthur Boyd’s defining contributions to Australian art.
+Arthur Boyd’s Sleeping bride 1957-58 is destined to join the ranks of the most celebrated and iconic works in the QAGOMA Collection.
+From the celebrated allegorical series of paintings ‘Love, Marriage and Death of a Half-Caste’ – often known as the ‘Brides’ – Sleeping bride is one of Boyd’s defining contributions to Australian art.
 The Victorian-born artist is, together with his contemporaries Sidney Nolan, Albert Tucker and Joy Hester, among the towering figures of the Australian Modernist movement.

 One of the most significant individual works of Australian art ever gifted to the Collection, Sleeping bride comes from Paul Taylor in memory of his parents, Eric and Marion Taylor.
 The Taylors were passionately committed to family, education, community and service.
 For Paul and his wife Sue, the gift made in their memory makes a compelling contribution to the QAGOMA Collection.